-In this paper we focus on the latter, namely the assumptions the protocol makes about timeliness.
-These are captured in a timing model.
-We study the impact of the choice of a timing model on the performance in terms of time and message complexity.
-It is important to note that although the physical system is often given, the system designer has freedom in choosing the timing model representing this system.
-For example, one seldom comes across a system where the network latency can exceed an hour.
+A preliminary version of this paper appears in the 37th IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) where the network latency can exceed an hour.
 This suggests that in principle, even the most unpredictable systems can be modeled as synchronous, with an upper bound of an hour on message latency.
 Although a round-based synchronous protocol works correctly in this system, it can take an hour to execute a single communication round, and hence may not be the optimal choice.
-Indeed, measurements show that timely delivery of 100% of the messages is feasible neither in WANs nor under high load in LANs[7, 5, 3].
-Instead, systems choose timeouts by which messages usually arrive (e.g., 90% or 99% of the time); note that by knowing the typical latency distribution in the system, a designer can fine-tune the timeout to achieve a desired percentage of timely arrivals.
-One can then employ protocols that ensure safety even when messages arrive late [7, 20, 13].
-Such protocols are called indulgent [15].
+Indeed, measurements show that timely delivery of 100% of the messages is feasible neither in WANs nor under high load in LANs[8], [5], [3].
+Instead, systems choose timeouts by which messages usually arrive (e.g., 90% or 99% of the time); note that by knowing the typical latency distribution in the system, a designer can finetune the timeout to achieve a desired percentage of timely arrivals.
+One can then employ protocols that ensure safety even when messages arrive late [8], [21], [14].
+Such protocols are called indulgent [17].

 While indulgent protocols ensure safety regardless of timeliness, they do make some timeliness assumptions in order to ensure progress.
 Periods during which these assumptions hold are called stable.
-For example, it is possible to require Eventual Synchrony (ES) [13, 7], where messages among all pairs of processes are timely in stable periods.
+For example, it is possible to require Eventual Synchrony (ES) [14], [8], where messages among all pairs of processes are timely in stable periods.
 Alternatively, one can use weaker majority-based or leader-based models, where only part of the links are required to be timely in stable periods.
-This defines a tradeoff: whereas weaker models may require more communication rounds for decision, they may also be stable more often (that is, their timeliness requirements will be satisfied more often).
+This defines a tradeoff: whereas weaker models may require more communication rounds for decision, they may also have better coverage, that is, their timeliness requirements will be satisfied more often.
 A second consideration is message complexity: protocols that send more messages per round may require fewer rounds.
 Thus, there may also be a tradeoff between the time and message complexities.